paulproteus/python-user-group-guide/index.rst

 ChiPy in Chicago, also host Meetup.com pages where they cross-announce their events so they can reach people who use that site.

+**Please request reimbursement**.
 If you do use Meetup.com, the Python Software Foundation will reimburse you for your yearly Meetup.com account fees.
 Just send an email to the PSF requesting that money; see the :ref:`sample grant application <sample-grants-meetup>` for what to say when requesting it.

-Also note that it looks good for me (Asheesh), the author of this document, when you request that money.
-So please do!
+Again, please request this money!
+The PSF has allocated money toward this, and wants to spend it on your group!
+Also, I look good if I am the one who caused you to get this money.

 ..
     General tips on finding attendees